• Christmas Recipes

 sauce on a low simmer

-Step 6: The sauce is complete and you can add whatever you want into the sauce now whether it be chicken, shrimp, cauliflower, or another fish or vegetable.
+Step 6: The sauce is complete, and you can add whatever you want into it, whether it be chicken, shrimp, cauliflower, or another fish or vegetable.

 I like to add whatever I'm adding to the sauce, whether it's chicken or fish, to the sauce while it's still simmering.
 If it's chicken and it needs to finish cooking, I add it to the sauce and simmer until it's 165 degrees.